thomashashi/thomas_cc_demo/terraform/aws/README.md

  3. Edit the `terraform.auto.tfvars` file:
     1. Change the `project_name` to something which is: all lowercase letters/numbers/dashes and unique to you
     2. In the `hashi_tags` line change `owner` to be your email address.
        - The combination of `project_name` and `owner` **must be unique within your AWS organization** --- they are used to set the Consul cluster membership when those instances start up
-    3. Change `ssh_key_name` to the name of the key identified in "Requirement 4"
+    3. Set `ssh_key_name` to the name of the key identified in "Requirement 4"
     4. Set `top_level_domain` to a TLD in the Route53 Zone set below
-    5. Change `route53_zone_id` to the AWS Route53 Zone ID you want to use
+    5. Set `route53_zone_id` to the AWS Route53 Zone ID you want to use
     6. Set `consul_dc` to `dc1` if this is the first cluster
        - if setting up a 2nd cluster in another region, set to `dc2`
     7. Set `consul_acl_dc` to `dc1` if this is the 1st or alternate cluster
     8. Set `mode` to `connect`
     9. Set `consul_lic` to your Consul Enterprise License string